 This leads one to an important & critical skill: knowing how to speak with people in an engaging and persuasive way.
 My guide likely never learned to do this and life has been a series of road blocks for her.
 Look at my blog about “Life Lessons” for more information.

-Stayed at the Ledger Plaza in Bissau, which is as good as it gets here.
+I stayed at the Ledger Plaza in Bissau, which is as good as it gets here.
 The rooms are spacious, the pool is lovely and the restaurant’s food above par.
-Stopped in a local market in the North, just outside of Cacheu , bought some beautiful fabric for a scarf and yakked it up with some of the locals [insert pics].
+I stopped in a local market in the North, just outside of Cacheu , bought some beautiful fabric for a scarf and yukked it up with some of the locals.

 An hour or so down the road we ran into some boys who had been hunting for dinner and had scored a farfana (which looked like a big squirrel) and a rat.